Liberal–National Coalition: Western Australia

 The Country Party was the stronger coalition partner from the 1933 state election to the 1947 state election, although the Coalition did not form government during this period.
 Western Australia has never had a premier from the Country/National Party.

-In May 1949, the Liberal and Country League (Western Australia) was formed to attempt to merge Country Party (then called County Democratic League or CDL) and Liberal Party together.
+In May 1949, the Liberal and Country League was formed to attempt to merge Country Party (then called County Democratic League or CDL) and Liberal Party together.
 This did not eventuate and the CDL did not join the new party.

 The National Party was in Coalition with the Liberal Party government from 1993 to 2001 (see Hendy Cowan), but the Coalition was subsequently broken.
 In 2008, the Liberals under Colin Barnett, the Nationals under Brendon Grylls, and independent John Bowler formed a minority government after the 2008 election.
 However, it was not characterised as a "traditional coalition", with limited cabinet collective responsibility for National cabinet members.
 Tony Crook was elected as the WA Nationals candidate for the seat of O'Connor at the 2010 federal election.
 Although some reports initially counted Crook as a National MP, and thus part of the Coalition, Crook sat as a crossbencher.

 The Liberals won enough seats for a majority in their own right in the 2013 state election, but Barnett had announced before the election that he would retain the coalition with the Nationals.
 However, Barnett would have likely had to keep the Nationals in his government in any event.
 According to the ABC's Antony Green, the rural weighting in the Legislative Council all but forces the WA Liberals to depend on National support even when the Liberals have enough support to govern alone.
 The Barnett government was heavily defeated at the 2017 state election, and the two parties went their separate ways with Liberal Party being the sole opposition party.

 In the 2021 election, the Liberal Party ended up winning fewer seats than the National Party, headed by Mia Davies, with the National Party gaining opposition status and Davies becoming the first Nationals opposition leader since 1947.
 Following the election, the Liberal Party and Nationals Party entered into a formal alliance to form opposition, with National Party being the senior party and the Liberal Party being the junior party in the alliance.
 Shadow ministerial positions were also held by parliamentary members of both parties.
 This was similar to the agreements between both parties when they were in government following the 2008 and 2013 elections.
 Similar to the 2008 and 2013 agreements, the deputy leader of the senior party, Nationals deputy leader Shane Love, was the deputy opposition leader, instead of the leader of the junior party, Liberal Party leader David Honey.
 Under the alliance, each party maintained their independence, and could speak out on issues when there was a disagreement with their partner.